 How to get from Bohol to Siquijor

-The island itself looks like a fairytale land, with all its golden beaches, turquoise waters, 3-tiered waterfalls, and the 400-year-old “enchanted” balete tree.
-And because it enjoys fewer tourists compared to other nearby islands, you can have a more intimate time with nature.
+The island looks like a fairytale land, with all its golden beaches, turquoise waters, three-tiered waterfalls, and the 400-year-old “enchanted” balete tree.
+And because it enjoys fewer tourists than other nearby islands, you can enjoy Siquijors pristine nature in peace.

 Bohol to Siquijor by Ferry